-Beats headphones: the options explained
+Cheap Beats headphones prices: the options explained

-Beats headphones: choosing which to buy
+Beats headphones sales: choosing which to buy

 The Powerbeats Pro were certainly worth the wait, especially if you've been waiting for the most exercise-friendly Beats headphones yet.
-Sure, we had the Powerbeats Pro 3 back in 2016, but these are true-wireless, meaning there's no cable connecting the two earpieces here.
+Sure, we had the Powerbeats 3 back in 2016, but these are true-wireless, meaning there's no cable connecting the two earpieces here.
 The hook that reaches behind the ear feels better than ever and ensures your Beats stay in place during any activity.

 We're loving the 9-hour battery and that can be boosted to around 24 hours thanks to the charging case that comes with the new Powerbeats Pro headphones.
 Running late?
 A five-minute quick charge gives you 90 minutes of playback.
 Nice.

-If you have a modern iPhone and want one of the best pair of Beats headphones made especially for Apple's new phones, you really should take a look at the Beats Solo 3 Wireless headphones.
-In addition to a fantastic wireless connection and punchy sound you're getting a huge battery run-time.
+If you have a modern iPhone and want a pair of the best Beats headphones made specifically for Apple's latest range, you really should take a look at the Beats Solo 3 Wireless headphones.
+In addition to a fantastic wireless connection and punchy sound, you're getting a huge battery run-time.
 A single charge can last for up to 40 hours which could last you for an entire week's worth of commuting between charges.

 The newest Studio entry in the Beats headphones range is the Beats Studio 3 Wireless.
-Using an over-ear, closed back design, the Studio 3 is the best noise cancelling set of headphones Beats has ever made.
-The battery has massively improved too, as you can enjoy music for up to 22 hours, or 40 with the active noise cancelling turned off.
+Using an over-ear, closed back design, the Studio 3 is one of the best noise cancelling sets of headphones Beats has ever made.
+The battery has massively improved too, so you can enjoy music for up to 22 hours, or 40 with the active noise cancellation turned off.
 The Beats Studio3 Wireless headphones are a great match for users of modern iPhones missing 3.5mm jacks - you can pair them with any smartphone though thanks to the Bluetooth technology.
 The Studio 3 is available in multiple colors including: red, matte black, white, porcelain rose, blue and shadow grey.
 They are more expensive compared with the Solo 3 Wireless and they're bulkier and heavier too - so do make sure you're aware of this before you buy.